 Don’t assume you automatically have to become a food connoisseur the moment you make the switch to a vegan diet.

-Don’t worry if your culinary knowledge is pretty limited when you first make the switch to veganism; there is still plenty of great meals you can create as you start to cook more vegan food.
+Don’t worry if your culinary knowledge is pretty limited when you first make the switch to veganism; there are still plenty of great meals you can create as you start to cook more vegan food.
 A great place to start on your vegan journey is to take some of your current favourite recipes and think about how you can adapt them for a vegan diet.

 It might be as simple as replacing the cheese or eggs in your favourite meal, or switching out the central meat protein for something plant-based like beans or a hearty vegetable such as mushrooms or sweet potato.